tytydraco/yessleep/out/Cinnamon.md

 Nothing elaborate.

-It doesn't need to be.

 Dana doesn't need an investigation.

 She needs an answer.

-She'll see the road.
-She'll see Cinna.

 The gate was open.

 Cinna got out.

 She wandered too far.

-Maybe Dana will decide she was trying to find her way home.

 Not knowing is worse.